mikebway/poc-gcp-ecomm/cart/README.md

 The current implementation is very basic, far less than MVP level.
 Still to explore are:

+* Figure out a better way to get high unit test coverage on Firestore access code
 * Authorization and access control
 * Transactions
 * Specifying preconditions